-Two disciples walking to village of Emmaus on the same day Jesus risen from the dead.
-On the way Jesus met them.
+Two disciples walking to the village of Emmaus on the same day Jesus had risen from the dead.
+On the way, Jesus met them.

 What were they talking about, Jesus dying on a cross and three days later rising again.

 The one that caused all the fuss was the one who pretended He did not know what had happened in Jerusalem over the last few days in a middle of the Passover week.

 It was only at the meal table as they eating that their eyes were opened and they understood they had been speaking with Jesus when He broke the bread.